For many camper owners, the beginning of October marks the end of another season of travel.

 If possible, remove the leisure batteries and store them somewhere cool and dry.

-You may need to monitor the health of the batteries while they’re not in use so make sure you know what is needed for your battery type.
+You may need to monitor the batteries’ health while they’re not in use so make sure you know what is required for your battery type.

 7. Isolate Propane Tanks